Ben-M/vitals-riemann_reporter/README.md

 ## Usage

-Initialise Vitals with a RiemannReporter instead of the StatsdReporter:
+Initialise Vitals with a RiemannReporter.
+You may also like to use the RiemannFormat so that your metric names do not include things that are already passed to Riemann as fields(ie. host, facility and environment):

 ```
 require 'vitals'
 Vitals.configure! do |c|
+  c.format = Vitals::Formats:RiemannFormat
+  c.facility = 'facility'
+  c.environment = 'environment'
-  c.reporter = Vitals::Reporters::RiemannReporter.new(host: 'riemann-host', port: 5555)
+  c.reporter = Vitals::Reporters::RiemannReporter.new(host: 'riemann-host', port: 5555, facility: 'facility', environment: 'environment')
 end
 ```